Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: A-priori estimates

 The goal of this section is to establish the basic global in time a-priori estimates, namely Proposition \ref{prop: a-priori estimates}, which will be of fundamental importance for proving well-posedness and stability for equation \eqref{KWE}.

-We first provide a key computation which connects the wave kinetic kernel with a cubic Boltzmann-type kernel, and will allow us to use estimates used in the context of the Boltzmann equation, namely Lemma \ref{lemma traveling Maxwellian} and Lemma \ref{lemma convolution} in order to prove Proposition \ref{prop: a-priori estimates}.
+We first provide a key computation which connects the wave kinetic kernel \eqref{collisional kernel} with the cubic part of the quantum Boltzmann kernel \eqref{quantum operator} for $d=2,3$, and will allow us to use estimates used in the context of the Boltzmann equation, namely Lemma \ref{lemma traveling Maxwellian} and Lemma \ref{lemma convolution} in order to prove Proposition \ref{prop: a-priori estimates}.

 \begin{lemma} Let $v,v_1\in\mathbb{R}^d$, and denote

 Then